Minituff/nautical-backup/README.md

 # TODO
-* Add "groups" to docs
+[ ] Allow 1 container to be apart of multiple groups
-* Add python integration tests
+[ ] Add "groups" to docs
-    * Test this against removing PIP from container--this should cause it to fail
+[ ] Add python integration tests
-* Test report file
+    [ ] Test this against removing PIP from container--this should cause it to fail [ ] Test report file
-* Test LogThis
+[ ] Test LogThis
-* Test LogThisReportFile
+[ ] Test LogThisReportFile

 ---